dtinit/data-transfer-project/extensions/data-transfer/portability-data-transfer-generic/README.md

 > [!NOTE]
 > The Generic Importers extension currently provides no mechanism for informing an importer service of the beginning or end of a transfer job.

+Every request carries the id of the job it belongs to, and the id of the exporter service the data came from, in HTTP headers; see [Request Headers](#request-headers).
+Jobs that the hosting platform has marked as part of a recurring transfer series may additionally carry the id of that series.

 #### Ordering

 Data items are sent to your importer service in the same order that they are exported from the exporter service.
 This makes the order of data items transferred in a job an implementation detail of the `Exporter` module and corresponding exporter service, however there are is a helpful convention that Exporters tend to follow; for data items that are containers of other items, such as photo albums, these items are conventionally exported before the data items contained inside them (or at most in the same page). \